How Much Does SEO Cost for a Multi-Location Service Business?

 The Hidden Costs of Cheap SEO

-The cheapest SEO programme is never the one with the lowest monthly fee.
+The cheapest programme is never the one with the lowest monthly fee.
 It is the one that produces the best return on total investment over time.
 The distinction matters because the most common outcome of choosing the cheapest option is not saving money.
 It is spending the same amount twice.

-The specific failure modes of cheap SEO:
+The specific failure modes to watch for:

 Harmful link building.
 Low-quality directory submissions, link farms, private blog networks.
 These either produce no benefit or actively trigger penalties that take months to recover from.